 Our accident attorneys are here to explain your legal options, counsel you on the best way to proceed, and do everything in our power to minimize the stress you’re feeling following your accident.

 For minor accidents, it’s quite possible you don’t need an attorney.
-However, even if it turns out you don’t need to hire a lawyer, consultations are always free.
+However, even if it turns out you don’t need to hire an auto accident lawyer, consultations are always free.
 If you’re in doubt, use our contact form or give us a call and ask.

 We’re here to answer your questions.
-If we think you need a lawyer, we’ll tell you why.
+If we think you need a car accident attorney, we’ll tell you why.
 If we don’t think you need a lawyer, we’ll tell you that too.
 Either way, you’ll have all the information you need to make your own decision.

 If you do end up hiring us to represent you, there will be no upfront fees or advance payments required.
 If you recover nothing, you owe us nothing.
 We’re here to get you the best result possible and we work on a contingency fee basis.

-GJEL Has Unparalleled expertise in handling car accident cases
+GJEL Car Accident Attorneys Have Unparalleled expertise in handling car accident cases

 We’re known throughout the state of California for our expertise, and other firms routinely refer their large and complex cases to us.

-Here are two recent cases we’ve successfully litigated for our clients:
+Here are two recent car accident settlement examples we’ve successfully litigated for our clients:

 $1,750,000 Recovery From A Car Accident